MEHWISH310/murf-livekit-starter/README.md

 1. Use the **same** `LIVEKIT_URL`, `LIVEKIT_API_KEY`, and `LIVEKIT_API_SECRET` on both Railway and Vercel
 2. Set `AGENT_NAME=my-agent` on Vercel — this matches the `agent_name="my-agent"` registered in `backend/src/agent.py`
 3. Verify: Railway logs should show the agent connected to LiveKit.
-Open your Vercel URL, click **Start talking** — the agent should respond
+Open your Vercel URL, click **Talk to Kisan Sahay** — the agent should respond

 If the agent doesn't connect, double-check that both services point to the same LiveKit project and that the backend is running (check Railway logs).